raveller/raveller/Hit or Miss/README.md

 I asked GitHub copilot to write this as a Javascript game.
 It was not going that great.
 But I tried really hard to just "vibe code" it.
 "Vibe coding" turned out to be really frustrating.

+The initial OCR transcription of the BASIC code was a cut and paste from Adobe Acrobat and it appears to be a successful.
+A later line-by-line analysis showed that it was not!
 After two somewhat working versions, I asked GitHub copilot to make a third revision after correcting the AI OCR issues with the hitormiss.bas transcription from the PDF.
 I'll include the chat transcript at a docx file.

 This one mirrored the BASIC logic and simulated the screen actions in a much better way using an array as the screen grid and rendering after changes.
 The frame rate control using Javascript "setTimeout" around the game loop resolved the speed problem I never attempted to fix on the old 836SX.
 Nevertheless, the game was still broke as there were still failures in the transcription.